smartscripts-nl/dynamic-xray/README.md

 * Go to the [DX Settings menu](#dx-settings-menu)
 * Tap on editor_vertical_align_buttontable and set this value to false
 * Now re-open the Xray add or edit form

+### Notification that DX couldn't be initiated

+This lets the user know that somewhere in KOReader (maybe DX, maybe another plugin) an error occurred, which prevented DX from initializing.
+Alas, these error conditions are very hard to debug for me from a distance...

 ### User has a database filename other than "bookinfo_cache.sqlite3"